UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 {% math %}{K \choose B}{N-K \choose K-B} \over {N \choose K}{% endmath %}

 This equation would work perfectly except for one final caveat.
 That being that the Powerball Lottery has two pools which balls are selected from.
-Just as we did before the rectification of the equation to accommodate two pools is not difficult.
+Just as we did before, the rectification of the equation to accommodate two pools is not difficult.
 Having only one ball selected from the pool, we can take the probability of it getting selected, multiplied across the numerator of the hypergeometric distribution.
 With this modification it alters the equation to allow for the selection of 1 ball out of pool *P*, along with the other aforementioned variables.

 {% math %}{1 \over P}{K \choose B}{N-K \choose K-B} \over {N \choose K}{% endmath %}